aaronpeikert/musigma/README.md

 ![logo](https://vectr.com/axmrk/ae6QlyRhy.png?width=280&height=280&select=a7XSU8mK8&quality=1&source=page)

 ## Next meeting
-* Date and time: We are on the winter holidays!
-The next meeting will take place in January (probably in the 3rd or 4th week).
+* Date and time: end of February.
+We are preparing a series of meetups to the topics of (1) Reproducibility in statistical science, (2) Operations research, and (3) Causality.
+Please stay updated, the details will be anounced in the second week of February as latest.
 * Place: to be announced.
 * Paper: to be announced.